CRT Speech Codec

 Packet Loss Concealment

 25% packet loss: every 4th frame dropped.
 Lost frames concealed by per-channel neighbor interpolation.
-L=11 channel recovers best (smallest modulus = closest interpolation).
+Small-modulus channels recover best (closest interpolation).
 No explicit FEC overhead.

 Batch Codec Test

 8 speakers x 30 frames each.
 Distortion measured at Q=1 (lossless), Q=2 (50% bit reduction), Q=4 (75% bit reduction).
-CRT guarantees: per-channel quantization error stays within that channel.
+CRT guarantees across all 7 channels: per-channel quantization error stays within that channel.
 No cross-band artifacts.

 CRT vs Traditional Speech Codecs

-TransformOpus/AAC: MDCT (modified discrete cosine transform, patented variants)CRT: 6 independent channel residues.
+TransformOpus/AAC: MDCT (modified discrete cosine transform, patented variants)CRT: 7 independent channel residues.
 No transform matrix.
 Integer arithmetic.Bit allocPsychoacoustic model allocates bits per band (patented)Per-channel: each mod quantized independently.
-No model needed.Packet lossOpus: SILK/CELT hybrid FEC (complex, patent-adjacent)L=11 neighbor interpolation: small modulus = high recovery.
-Free from algebra.BandsTypically 18-64 bands (empirical, tuned)6 bands = 6 CRT channels.
+No model needed.Packet lossOpus: SILK/CELT hybrid FEC (complex, patent-adjacent)mod-11 neighbor interpolation: small modulus = high recovery.
+Free from algebra.BandsTypically 18-64 bands (empirical, tuned)7 bands = 7 CRT channels.
 Algebraically independent.
 Not tuned.ComputeFFT/MDCT + entropy coding + rate controlModular arithmetic.
-6 mod operations per frame.
+7 mod operations per frame.
 Integer only.Patent statusFraunhofer (AAC/MP3), various (EVS/3GPP), IETF (Opus is open but complex)CC0.
 Public domain.
 Forever.

 Source code · Public domain (CC0)